datasciencecampus/coffee-and-coding/README.md

 ## Coffee & Coding Schedule

 Please note *events are restricted to ONS employees*, unless individual approval has been given.
+This repo contains details of Coffee and Coding events in Newport.

 If you would like to attend the London ONS Coffee and Coding please check their Github repo for more information https://github.com/datasciencecampus/coffee-and-coding-LDN.

 |Date| Time | Room | Title | Presenter | Abstract|
 |:----------------:|:----:|:---:|:---------:|:--------------------:|:-------------------------------|